MP Estate Planning UK

 putting inheritance in a trust

 Protecting your family’s future is a top priority, and estate planning plays a crucial role in achieving this goal.
-By considering an estate planning trust, you can ensure that your assets are safeguarded for the benefit of your loved ones.
+With the average home in England now worth around £290,000 — and the inheritance tax (IHT) nil rate band frozen at £325,000 since 2009 — more ordinary families than ever are being caught by a 40% tax charge that was once reserved for the wealthy.
+By placing your assets into a trust, you can help ensure they are safeguarded for the benefit of your loved ones.

-We understand that securing your family’s financial future is paramount.
-Placing your inheritance in a trust can provide a secure financial future for your beneficiaries, while also minimising tax liabilities and avoiding probate delays.
+At MP Estate Planning, we understand that securing your family’s financial future is paramount.
+Placing your inheritance in a trust can provide a secure financial future for your beneficiaries, while also helping to manage inheritance tax liabilities and bypass probate delays that can freeze assets for months or even years.

 Key Takeaways